vangrieg/midistuff/README.md

 ### `extract_tempo_events.py`

-Prompts for the path to a MIDI file and emits each tempo change in the format `BPM:MM:SS.mmm`.
+Prompts for the path to a MIDI file and emits each tempo change in the Stage Traxx 4 format.

 Run it directly: